-III.A.
-Eligibility Requirements

-III.A.1.
-An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: (Core)

-III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, (Core)

-III.A.1.b) graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: (Core)
+- III.A.
+Eligibility Requirements - III.A.1.
+An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: (Core) - III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: (Core)